CarlRaymond/jquery.link-decorators/README.md

 ```

 Give links to the documents folder `document` class, and a class for the file extension,
-and show the file type and size in a popup.
+show the file type and size in a popup, and open in a new window.
 ```
 $("div.main a:pathStartsWith(/documents/)")
 .addClass("document")